Sankoré Madrasah: History

 The Sankoré mosque was originally built in the 14th-15th centuries with the financial backing of a Tuareg woman of the Aghlal tribe.
 Its Sudano-Sahelian architecture differs stylistically from the mosques of North Africa and Andalusia.

 The mosque was located in the Sankoré quarter of Timbuktu where most of the town's Berbers and Arabs lived.
-The name Sankoré means 'white masters' or 'white nobles' in the Songhai language, the term ‘white’ here referring to the light-skinned Sanhaja Berbers, and corresponding to the Arabic term bidan.
-However, according to Octave Houdas and Maurice Delafosse, who translated the Tarikh al-fattash into French, the word Sankoré means "neighborhood of the nobles" or "neighborhood of the lords".
+The name Sankoré means 'white masters' or 'white nobles' in the Songhai language (san-koré, ‘master’-‘white'), the term ‘white’ here referring to the light-skinned Sanhaja Berbers, and corresponding to the Arabic term bidan.
+According to Octave Houdas and Maurice Delafosse, who translated the Tarikh al-fattash into French, the word Sankoré means "neighborhood of the nobles" or "neighborhood of the lords".

 The Sankore Mosque was later restored between 1578 and 1582 AD by Imam Al-Aqib ibn Mahmud ibn Umar, the Chief Qadi (judge) of Timbuktu.
 Imam al-Aqib demolished the sanctuary and had it rebuilt with the dimensions of the Kaaba in Mecca.
-The Sankoré madrasa prospered and became a significant place of learning within the Sudanic Muslim world, especially during the 15th and 16th centuries under Askia dynasty of the Songhai Empire (1493–1591).
+The Sankoré Madrasa prospered and became a significant place of learning within the Sudanic Muslim world, especially during the 15th and 16th centuries under Askia dynasty of the Songhai Empire (1493–1591).
 Sankoré was the mosque that was chiefly associated with teaching in Timbuktu in this period.

 Growth as a center of learning

 The Songhai Empire at its greatest extent, c.
 AD 1500.

 Timbuktu developed as a commercial centre in the 14th century as Walata, the previous hub of trans-Saharan trade in the region, began to decline in importance.
 When Ibn Battuta visited Timbuktu in 1352 he noted that most of the inhabitants belonged to the Massufa tribe of Sanhaja Berbers, but had nothing to say about Islamic learning in the town.
 A century later, however, the Aqit clan of the Massufa migrated to Timbuktu, bringing with them a deep tradition of learning, especially in Islamic law (fiqh).
-Muslim scholars associated with the Sankoré mosque accumulated a wealth of books from throughout the Muslim world, leading to Sankoré becoming a centre of learning as well as a centre of worship.
+According to the Tarikh al-Sudan, Islamic scholars and 'holy men' originally from as far as Egypt, Libya, Algeria and Morocco settled in Timbuktu.
+Scholars associated with the Sankoré mosque accumulated a wealth of books from throughout the Muslim world, leading to Sankoré becoming a centre of learning as well as a centre of worship.
 At its peak the mosque was the focal point for a class of Islamic scholars that were held in high regard both locally and abroad.
 Songhai kings would even bestow numerous gifts upon them during Ramadan.